 - 60% – 69% Bounce Rate – Good

 - 0% – 59% Bounce Rate – Excellent

-Now that you understand what bounce rate means, it’ll be easier to figure a way to reduce it.
+Now that you understand what bounce rate means, it’ll be easier to figure out how to reduce it.

-So, now let’s highlight 5 proven ways to reduce bounce rate to the barest minimum.
+So, let’s highlight five proven ways to reduce bounce rate to the bare minimum.

 Read Also: Retargeting vs Remarketing Difference